arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-camera/giga-camera.md

 ![Camera Connector on GIGA R1](assets/camera-connector-pins.png)

-The 20 pin camera connector onboard the GIGA R1 is designed to be directly compatible with some breakout boards from ArduCam.
+The 20 pin camera connector onboard the GIGA R1 is designed to be directly compatible with some breakout boards from Arducam®.

 This allows you to simply connect the camera module directly to the board, without making any additional circuit.

 ![Camera Module Connected](assets/camera-connector-photo.png)

-Some of the 20 pin connector breakout boards from ArduCam can be found [here](https://www.arducam.com/product-category/stm32-camera-modules-dcmi-and-spi/).
+Some of the 20 pin connector breakout boards from Arducam can be found [here](https://www.arducam.com/product-category/stm32-camera-modules-dcmi-and-spi/).

 The complete pin map can be found below: